changeworld/azure-docs.pl-pl/articles/cognitive-services/Content-Moderator/term-lists-quickstart-dotnet.md

         Thread.Sleep(throttleRate);
     }

-## <a name="add-a-term-to-a-term-list"></a>Dodaj warunek do listy termin
+## <a name="add-a-term-to-a-term-list"></a>Dodaj warunek do listy terminów

-Dodaj następującą definicję metody do przestrzeni nazw TermLists, klasy Program.
+Dodaj następującą definicję metody do przestrzeni nazw TermLists, klasy programu.

     /// <summary>
     /// Add a term to the indicated term list.